Federal Communications Commission.

 v.
 Service Availability

-84. In preparation for the Eighth Report, we request information on the availability of mobile data services offered over 2G mobile networks, as well as higher-speed mobile data services offered over 1xRTT and GPRS networks.
+84. In preparation for the Eighth Report, we request information on the availability of mobile data services offered over 2G mobile networks, as well as higher-speed mobile data Start Printed Page 739services offered over 1xRTT and GPRS networks.

 85. Do carriers offer any type of mobile Internet service in any portion of their service areas?
 In what percentage of their license and network footprints do carriers offer mobile Internet services?
 Are the same types of services available in all areas?
 What percent of carriers' licensed and network POPs are located in the areas where mobile Internet services are available?
 Does mobile data service availability vary between urban and rural areas?